-The SDN Pattern Engine adopts the security mechanisms available in the ODL controller, and by extension the SSC, which features basic authentication capabilities (via username and password).
+The SDN Pattern Engine can adopt the security mechanisms available in the ODL controller, and by extension the SSC, which features basic authentication capabilities (via username and password).
 Through this feature, all modules used by the SDN controller are subject to this authentication.
 Case in point, the Pattern Orchestrator is forced to provide credentials in order to be able to communicate with the SDN Pattern Engine.

-Additionally, security is hardened on a per-case basis, considering the intrinsic requirements (e.g., complexity of interactions) foreseen in each scenario.
-Said intrinsic requirements are addressed by adding encryption to the communication (E2E, where needed) by using SSL/TLS in the REST endpoints.
+Additionally, security can be hardened on a per-case basis, considering the intrinsic requirements (e.g., complexity of interactions) foreseen in each scenario.
+Said intrinsic requirements can be addressed by adding encryption to the communication (end-to-end, where needed), as well as implementing more advanced Authentication, Authorisation and Accounting (AAA) features, either with the use of existing SSC modules, or by leveraging other SEMIoTICS security related components (see Task 4.5, focused on end-to-end security and privacy).